 A.I. and Collaborative Databases Grant Easy Access to a Wealth of Knowledge

 What follows is a summary of some popular mobile apps for plant and animal identification, available on iOS and Android.
-These apps are meant for the casual naturalist and are by no means a replacement for true expertise, but they are a great way to learn more about the flora and fauna around us.
+These apps are for the casual naturalist and are by no means a replacement for true expertise.
+But they are a great way to learn more about flora and fauna around us.

 “Seek” by iNaturalist

-This application is targeted at beginners and young users, with an easy-to-browse database of plants and animals based on the user’s current location.
-The app also features a “gamification” system that racks up user points based on how many plants and animals the user successfully identifies.
-User field notes can be submitted and, once approved, shared with other users who identify the same plants and animals.
+This application targets beginners and young users.
+It features an easy-to-browse database of plants and animals based on the user’s current location.
+The app also features a “gamification” system.
+It racks up user points based on how many plants and animals the user successfully identifies.
+In addition, users can submit field notes and, once approved, share with other users who recognize the same plants and animals.

-This is a premium plant identification app with extensive information on each species, and some app features are locked behind a paywall.
+The premium plant identification app with extensive information on each species and some app features are locked behind a paywall.
 Free users get 10 “snaps” per day.
 Plantsnap Pro is $19.99 for iPhone or Android and offers a full-featured experience, free of ads.

 National Park Service App

-This field guide is offered by the National Park Service and allows users to view plants and animals based on what park they plan to visit.
-For users who anticipate weak or spotty cell service, entire park databases can be downloaded before your outing, keeping all that vital information locally stored on your device.
+The National Park Service offers this field guide.
+And allows users to view plants and animals based on what park they plan to visit.
+In addition, for users who anticipate weak or spotty cell service.
+Entire park databases can be downloaded before your outing, keeping all that vital information locally stored on your device.

-Each park in the app features a detailed map that includes roads, trails, points of interest, and other valuable information you’ll need for your trip.
-Users can select their “favorite” national parks and receive regular news updates about those parks in their National Park Service App.
+Each park in the app features a detailed map that includes roads, trails, points of interest.
+Other valuable information you’ll need for your trip.
+In addition, users can select their “favorite” national parks.
+And receive regular news updates about those parks in their National Park Service App.